John Merriman Reynolds: National offices

 President Grover Cleveland appointed Reynolds Assistant Secretary of the Interior, serving from April 15, 1893, to June 1, 1897.
 In 1896, unable to support the policies of the Democratic presidential candidate, William Jennings Bryan, Reynolds left the party and actively campaigned for the Republican candidate, William McKinley.
 In 1897, Reynolds was admitted to the bar of the Supreme Court of the United States.

 House of Representatives

 In November 1904, Reynolds was elected as a Republican to the United States House of Representatives for the 59th, 60th, and 61st Congresses.

 Pennsylvania Lieutenant Governor

 He resigned in 1911 to become the tenth lieutenant governor of Pennsylvania, which he held from January 17, 1911 to January 19, 1915.
 He resumed the practice of law and again engaged in banking in Bedford.
-He was a member of the commission to revise the banking laws of the State of Pennsylvania 1917-1925.
+He was a member of the commission to revise the banking laws of the State of Pennsylvania 1917–1925.

 Death and burial

-Reynolds died in Bedford and is interred in Bedford Cemetery.
+Reynolds died on September 14, 1933, in Bedford and is interred in Bedford Cemetery.
 He was an active member of the Episcopal church, having served as vestryman, warden and superintendent of the Sunday-school.
 He was also a Royal Arch Mason and a Knight Templar.